 Its most innovative feature, in comparison to the electronic signatures included in the previous directive, is that it enjoys a presumption of legal validity.
 This signature acts as the equivalent of a handwritten signature, in spite of being limited to processes carried out in government agencies.
 In these processes, a qualified electronic signature certificate (such as the Spanish DNIe) and a secure, qualified signature-creation device are needed.

-You still have doubts left about the eIDAS Regulation, have a look at the following article in our blog 👉 eIDAS: 10 FAQs on Regulation EU 910/2014
+📣 More information: You still have doubts left about the eIDAS Regulation, have a look at the following article in our blog 👉 What is the eIDAS Regulation and how does it benefit companies?

 Benefits of electronic signatures for businesses